Star Smuggler

 Star Smuggler is a 1982 board game published by Heritage/Dwarfstar.

 Gameplay

-Star Smuggler is a solitaire game in which the player, as the character Duke Springer, seeks to make his fortune by trading whatever goods and services come to hand in the ten-system Pavonis Sector.
+Star Smuggler is a game for one in which the player is Duke Springer, who accumulates his fortune by trading any goods and services he can acquire using his starship in the ten-system Pavonis Sector to pay off his debt.

 Reception

 Steve List reviewed Star Smuggler in The Space Gamer No. 60.
 List commented that "It is an interesting, if not altogether successful, attempt at creating a one-player RPG.
 My qualified recommendation is to give it a look.
 You just might like it."